1846689910/schoolproject/concises/my-ec/my-ec-notes.md

 3. debug with chrome debugger
    open chrome browser, go to `chrome://inspect`.
 Then, a localhost debug process is waiting there. click the `inspect` link beside the target

+** `package.json` to lock the version, you need to install the package with a specific version

 [back to top](#top)